 The guidelines require each executive officer, including the NEOs, to acquire (generally within five years of appointment as an executive officer) and hold common stock and other equity-related securities of the Company having a minimum fair market value ranging from 250% to 600% of base salary.
+As a result of its decision in October 2023 to remove unvested performance units at target from the definition of stock holdings, the Compensation Committee determined that executive officers, including the NEOs, will have five years from that date to comply with these revised guidelines.

 The Compensation Committee believes these stock ownership guidelines discourage unreasonable risk-taking by Company officers.